chaunceydust/Auto_AutoDock-GPU/README.md

 docker build -t image_name:tag ./
 ```

+In this docker image, you can find the binary files of AutoDock-GPU and AutoDock-vina into the `/opt/AutoDock-GPU/bin/` and `/opt/vina/bin/`, respectively.

 ### Set conda env. for docking

+If you don't want to use the docker ...

 ```
 conda env create -f requirements.yml conda activate autodock_gpu